Skip to Content

 Credit: Shutterstock

-Believe it or not, the National Tabby Day is a real thing which takes place on the 30th of April.
+Believe it or not, National Tabby Day is a real thing that takes place on the 30th of April.
 On this day, these lovely cats receive extra treats and belly rubs.

 A good thing to know is that a lot of breeders give at least a small discount on gray tabby cats on their national day.